bluesoju/WU-pico/README.md

-# This code for phase 5-8
+# In this challenge, you can research RSA math for more infomation